domvieira/fizzbuzz/README.md

 ## How to run it
 * Install Docker
 * Clone the Repo
-* Navigate to the Ruby directory
+* Navigate to the appropriate language directory
 * build the container: `docker build -t fizzbuzz .`
 * run the application: `docker run fizzbuzz`